ch1bo/immich-book/README.md

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

 > [!NOTE]
-> This is currently a "vibe coded" proof of concept.
-Code quality improvements are welcome!
+> This is still a proof of concept with plenty of AI generated code and no tests.

 ## Acknowledgments